 - Cool on wire racks.

-- For the frosting.
-In a large bowl cream together the butter and extracts; add powdered sugar and milk, alternatively, until a desired consistency.
+- In a large bowl cream together the butter and extracts; add powdered sugar and milk, alternatively, until a desired consistency.

 - Frost cookies with rum frosting, then sprinkle with colored sugar.